Perspective and Positive Encouragement

 “Passion is the great slayer of adversity.
 Focus on strengths and what you enjoy.”
 Charles Schwab

-As you just experienced, you can understand something without it being completely ‘correct’.
+You can understand something without it being completely ‘correct’.
 What’s really important is the ideas inside the work, the content and the energy that goes into it.
 Most of us grown ups work on computers with software that checks our spelling.
 In schools children are still handwriting stories, so it is very important your children can read and write, but it’s also important they have exciting ideas and feel confident enough to share those ideas.
 When you are reading their work try to see the creativity and the imagination inside it.

 Tips on how to correct your child’s work